 “You’re done?”
 His mother asked, emerging from the living room.

 “Yeah.
-I’m going to buy some stuffs to repair the lawnmower now.
+I’m going to buy some stuff to repair the lawnmower now.
 If I’m lucky, I can finish it all today.”

 “Take your time.”